Elena Gilbert: Season 5

 In season five, Elena starts at Whitmore College and is happy after spending the summer with Damon.
 There she realises that Silas has taken Stefan's place and that Stefan is in that safe in a river constantly drowning.
 She and Damon then find the safe, only to find a dead body there meaning that someone opened the safe and Stefan is a Ripper again.
 However, Qetsiyah had fried Stefan's brain causing him to suffer amnesia.
 While trying to bring him back, they almost kiss meaning that she still feels something for him.
 Qetsiyah soon brings back Stefan's memories and says that Elena and Stefan were always meant to be as the Universe had to unite the doppelgängers of Silas and Amara.
 This leaves Damon and Elena questioning their relationship.
 Later on, she is kidnapped and experimented on by Wes Maxfield, and she learns that her father also used to experiment on vampires.

 Later, when Katherine is about to die as a result of all of her years catching up with her as a result of having the cure in her system, Katherine uses a spell and possesses Elena, a fact that her friends were initially unable to deduce.
 But once they did, they trapped Katherine and left her with no escape.
 Stefan stabbed her with the traveller dagger, but ghost Katherine reveals to Bonnie, shortly before trying to cross into the Other Side, that she had injected Dr Maxfield's enhanced ripper/werewolf virus into Elena's body, infecting Elena.
 The gang is eventually able to find an antidote.

-She loses trust in Damon, partly because he killed her friend Aaron, so they break up, but realise they cannot survive to be apart and get back together.
+She loses trust in Damon, partly because he killed her friend Aaron, so they break up, but realise they cannot survive apart and get back together.

 Once Markos and his traveller army begin to take over Mystic Falls, setting an anti-magic barrier around the town, the gang comes up with a plan to take out the travellers by killing them all at the same time, overpowering the anchor to the Other Side AKA Bonnie and creating a possible way out of the now-collapsing Other Side.
 Elena and Damon drive into the gas-filled Mystic Grill with most of the travellers in it, blowing it up and killing most of the people in it, including Elena and Damon.
 She wakes up as a ghost and finds her body, sending her to Bonnie, where she passes to the Other Side, and she and many others are able to pass back to the land of the living afterwards.
 But the spell that allows this is broken before Damon passes back through, and as Bonnie is the anchor, she is a part of the Other Side and shall, therefore, disappear along with it.
 This leaves the gang mourning the loss of Damon and Bonnie in the season finale.